Removing some frustration from the veteran medical pension

 For veterans with complex issues, days can be spent travelling to various healthcare providers.
 That makes it hard to get on with a new life out of the military when time to settle is lost going from clinic to clinic to get the care they need.

-The Phoenix Program at Our Clinic understands all these challenges facing Canada’s veterans and has experience working within their benefits and pension system.
+The Veterans and First Responders Program at Our Clinic understands all these challenges facing Canada’s veterans and has experience working within their benefits and pension system.

 As a multi-disciplinary service provider for veterans, Our Clinic uses best practices in physical, psycho-social and mental health rehabilitation to support treatment of complex health conditions of veterans.
 We bring together the expertise of a team of healthcare professionals from a variety of disciplines to provide integrated assessment and collaborative care to veterans, regardless of their status with Veterans Affairs Canada.